Biden criticized for appearing to break promise on American evacuation from Afghanistan

 Good morning and welcome to Fox News First.
 Here's what you need to know as you start your day

-President Biden appears to have broken his promise to stay in Afghanistan until every American is evacuated.
+President Biden said earlier that he promised to stay in Afghanistan until every American is evacuated, but after Monday's withdrawal, critics say he did not live up his vow.

 Marine Corps Gen. Kenneth F. McKenzie Jr. announced Monday evening that the last of the U.S. troops stationed at the Kabul airport had left, completing the military’s drawdown in the country, even though hundreds of Americans likely remain.